cisagov/skeleton-golang-package/CONTRIBUTING.md

 ## Installing Go ##

 The quickest way to get started is to install [Nix](https://nixos.org/download.html).
-Not only will this provide you with Go from within the project but an interactive development environment.
+This will provide you with a project-specific installation of Go, as well as an interactive development environment.
 The development environment can be started from within the root of the project by running the `nix develop` command.